 Even from the observation tower, the entire effigy can’t be taken in all at once, and an illustration (or drone) is required to fully make sense of it.

 The southern end of the serpent is a tail which coils around three times.
-And at the opposite end, which is also hard to get a clear glimpse of from the tower, the head of the snake appears to be devouring a large oval-shaped object – possibly an egg, or maybe the sun.
+And over at the opposite end, which is hard to get a clear glimpse of from the tower, the head of the snake appears to be devouring a large oval-shaped object – possibly an egg, or maybe the sun.

 But why a serpent, and what does it all mean?